divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 * On Leave
 * Weekly Off

-This page helps users quickly understand when a trainer is available, occupied or blocked for other work.
+This page helps users quickly identify whether a trainer is available, occupied, reserved or blocked on a specific date.

 ### 3. Trainer 360 Profile

-The Trainer 360 page gives a complete profile view of a selected trainer.
+The Trainer 360 page provides a detailed profile view of a selected trainer.

 It includes: